nitazine image

 Beware the 'chocolate chip cookie' effect

-Nitazene is active at very low doses, and may not be mixed evenly throughout each pill.
+Nitazenes are active at very low doses, and may not be mixed evenly throughout each pill or baggie.
 Think of a chocolate chip cookie: the chocolate chips may not be evenly mixed throughout the cookie.
 Sounds yum, but is actually a bit of a worry when the 'chocolate chips' in this instance are very potent opioids.

-That means that each pill could have different amounts of nitazene in it.
+That means that each pill could have different amounts of nitazenes in it.
 Don’t take the indicated dose at its word.

 Be able to get help if you overdose

 Because of the overdose risk, it's best to take these pills with a buddy.
-They should know what to watch out for in terms of overdoses.
+They should know what to watch out for in terms of overdoses and know how to give you naloxone if it's available.
+Naloxone is a medicine that can reverse opioid overdoses.
+More on that below.

-It’s also a good idea to be somewhere with cellphone reception, that an ambulance can access if needed.
-Nitazene is maybe not the best thing to take on your long weekend camping trip.
+If you're taking nitazenes or other opioids, it's also a good idea to be somewhere with cellphone reception, that an ambulance can access if needed.

 Know the overdose signs to watch out for